Valerie Mason-John: Publication, broadcasting, and academic work

 Mason-John's work has appeared in UK and international journalistic and scholarly publications such as The Guardian, The Voice, Curve Magazine, The Morning Star, Pink Paper, Girl Friend Magazine and Wasafiri.
 They have also contributed to Half the Earth: Women's Experience of Travel Worldwide (second edition, Pandora Rough Guide, 1990), Frauen Zimmerim Haus Europa (Papyrosa, 1991), Assaults on Convention (Cassell, 1995), Words from Word Up Café (Centerprise Publications, 1993), and Tell Tales (Tell Tales/Flipped Eye Publications, 2005).

 Mason-John was the editor of Feminist Arts News from 1992 to 1997.
 Additionally, they were the artistic director of the London Mardi Gras from 1997 to 2000, and spent four years as the director of the Pride Arts Festival.
 Their television credits include freelance work for the BBC, Channel 4 and Vis International TV; they have also been featured on British radio broadcasts for the BBC World Service and the regional programmes Midweek, Woman's Hour and The Shelagh Rogers Show Next Chapter on CBC Radio.

 In addition to their work in broadcasting and journalism, Mason-John embarked on a career in theatre.
 Having studied at the Desmond Jones School of Mime and Physical Theatre, they began performing and writing for the stage by 1998.
-Focusing on one-woman plays, they developed a body of work including Sin Dykes, Brown Girl in the Ring, The Adventures of Snow Black and Rose Red and You Got Me among other plays.
+Focusing on one-woman plays, they developed a body of work, including Sin Dykes, Brown Girl in the Ring, The Adventures of Snow Black and Rose Red and You Got Me, among other plays.

 Their first novel Borrowed Body (2005), which was later relaunched as The Banana Kid (2007), received the Mind Book of the Year Award.
-Since, Mason-John has authored six books including their spiritual non-fiction Detox Your Heart (2006), which is slated for revision in 2017.
+Since, Mason-John has authored six books including their spiritual non-fiction Detox Your Heart (2006), which was slated for revision in 2017.

 The Great Black North

 In 2012, Mason-John alongside spoken-word artist Kevan Anthony Cameron co-edited the anthology The Great Black North: Contemporary African Canadian Poetry, published by Frontenac House, featuring more than 90 poets.
 The Great Black North was one of the first complete poetry collections of contemporary Black Canadian poets.
-Notable poets in the anthology include George Elliot Clarke, M. Nourbese Philip, Wayde Compton, Sylvia Hamilton, Olive Senior, Fredrick Ward and d'bi Young.
+Notable poets in the anthology include George Elliott Clarke, M. Nourbese Philip, Wayde Compton, Sylvia Hamilton, Olive Senior, Fredrick Ward and d'bi Young.
 The anthology is unique in the way it categorizes "page" and "stage" poetry, as a means to honour both the written and oral traditions of poets from the African Diaspora.